Campaign Resources

 Implications:

-The law requires that non-compliant practices be eliminated, not extended.
+The law requires that non-compliant practices be eliminated, not extended with new conditions.
 Government action that knowingly allows ongoing illegality risks renewed court action and erodes public trust in animal welfare enforcement.
 It sets a highly risky precedent that statutory duties can be weakened for political or industry convenience.

 Economic and Practical Considerations